Bombardier CRJ100/200: Design

 The Bombardier CRJ100 and CRJ200 are a family of jet-propelled regional airliners, based upon the design of the Challenger CL-600 business jet.
 Roughly, the CL-600 was stretched 5.92 metres (19 feet 5 inches), which was achieved using fuselage plugs fore and aft of the wing, and was matched with the adoption of a reinforced and modified wing, an expanded fuel capacity, improved landing gear to handle the higher weights, and an additional pair of emergency exit doors.
 When installed in a typical seating configuration, the CRJ100 would accommodate 50 passengers; while in a maximum configuration, 52 passengers could be accommodated.
 It was powered by a pair of General Electric CF34-3A1 turbofan engines, each of which was capable of generating up to 41 kN (9,220 lbf) of thrust.
 The CRJ100 featured a Collins-built ProLine 4 avionics suite, including a weather radar.
+It is built as a low-wing monoplane with a T-tail empennage and a semi-monocoque fuselage largely derived from the Canadair Challenger business jet, but stretched by roughly 5.9 m via fuselage plugs before and after the wing to accommodate ~50 passengers.
+The wing was re-designed for high-subsonic cruise: a transonic planform with sweep and preserved winglets help reduce drag at regional-jet cruise speeds.